 .Dreaming of Wonderland : Living in reality.

-After searching for a mermaid based book I came across this Gem by Elizabeth Fama.
+After searching for a mermaid based book I came across this gem by Elizabeth Fama.
 I read this whilst on holiday at Disneyland and it made my experience even better.
 There was magic during the day and magic last thing at night.
-I feel in love with this book only 8 pages in.
+I fell in love with this book only eight pages in.

 The story is told in two parts, Syrenkas in 1872 and Hester in present day.
-Due to what took place in the past Hester is cursed, just like her mother before her, to spend her life alone and and unhappy or end up like her mother and the woman before her.
+Due to what took place in the past Hester is cursed, just like her mother before her, to spend her life alone and unhappy or end up like her mother and the woman before her.
 Dead after giving birth.
-What could have been an annoying love triangle it wasn't, Peter gets that Hester doesn't look at him like that, and he puts aside his feelings for her to be her friend.
-But after a strange series of events (and paranormal, but only the reader is aware) and a meeting with Ezra Hester finds a reason to fight against the curse.
+What could have been an annoying love triangle wasn't, Peter gets that Hester doesn't look at him like that, and he puts aside his feelings for her to be her friend.
+But after a strange series of events and a chance meeting with Ezra, Hester finds a reason to fight against the curse.

-I really enjoyed the two timelines, it meant to we got to learn about the past before Hester, understanding the events that took place and Syrenka did to create the curse.
-Everything and everyone were tied together.
+I really enjoyed the two timelines, it meant to we got to learn about the past before Hester, understanding the events that took place and the creation of the curse.
+Everything and everyone is tied together.
 The only fault I really have with this book is the explanation of how mermaids can become human.
 Fama writes that it is in two parts, the first being simple.
 To bear a man's child will give her a mortal soul and the second is a price no one should be willing to pay.
 I'm not 100% on this, but I think it is implying taking a human life.
 When I talking to a friend, who I threw this book at once I'd finished it, she agreed with me that it wasn't completely clear.